Zack Snyder: Reception

 Snyder has been described as one of the most polarizing directors of modern cinema.
 David Ehrlich of IndieWire wrote that Snyder's "name alone is enough to launch a thousand angry tweets, and the most passionate writing about his work is exclusively found in the comment sections of websites like this one.
 Snyder's critics really seem to hate him, and Snyder's fans really seem to hate his critics ...
 Is Snyder a master or a hack?
 A misunderstood myth-maker, or a meathead with a movie camera?"
 Film critic Armond White listed Snyder as one of the four best filmmakers of the 2010s.
 Director James Cameron praised Snyder, listing him as one of the filmmakers who created their own "cinematic language".

 Personal life

 In 2009, Snyder listed Excalibur, Mad Max 2, A Clockwork Orange, Blue Velvet, and RoboCop as his five favorite films.

 Family

 Snyder lives in Pasadena, California with his second wife, producer Deborah Johnson.
-The couple first met in 1996, began dating in 2002, and married on September 25, 2004, at St. Bartholomew's Episcopal Church in Manhattan, New York.
+The couple first met in 1996, began dating in 2002, and married on September 25, 2004, at St. Bartholomew's Episcopal Church in Manhattan, New York City.
 He was previously married to Denise Weber.

 Snyder has eight children: two biological children and two adopted daughters with Weber, two biological sons from a relationship with Kirsten Elin, and two adopted children with Johnson.
 The suicide of his daughter Autumn prompted Snyder to withdraw from post-production work on Justice League in May 2017 to be with his family, which resulted in Joss Whedon completing the film in his place.